SoloSuit Alternatives in 2026: 5 Real Options for Debt-Lawsuit Defense

 Limitations.
 Upsolve's own FAQ states: "Upsolve isn't for everyone.
 It's only for simple Chapter 7 cases.
 We only let people use our free Chapter 7 filing tool if we believe that the outcome they'd receive with our service is the same outcome they'd receive through a traditional attorney."
 Filers above the median household income for their state, with substantial non-exempt assets, with a pending personal-injury claim, with significant business interests, or with two prior bankruptcies in the past eight years are typically outside Upsolve's eligibility band.
 Upsolve itself notes that filers most likely to qualify cleanly are "people whose income is so low they are not required to file a federal tax return."
 For a head-to-head comparison of Answered against Upsolve, see /compare/answered-vs-upsolve.
 For broader treatment of alternatives to Upsolve — including bankruptcy attorneys, Fresh Start Finance, debt management plans, and other non-bankruptcy paths — see /compare/upsolve-alternative.

 Track record.
-More than 19,000 families have used Upsolve to discharge over $911 million in debt (older sources cite 14,000 / $600 million).
+Upsolve now publicly reports roughly 24,000 people helped and more than $1.1 billion in debt erased.
 TIME Best Inventions 2020, Fast Company World Changing Idea 2019, NYT Good Tech Award 2018, four Forbes features, a Wikipedia entry, and funding from Legal Services Corporation, the Gates Foundation, the Robin Hood Foundation, AlleyCorp, the Annie E. Casey Foundation, and former Google CEO Eric Schmidt.

 Alternative 4: Free state pro se forms